-We have presented ADaRTA, a software agent for aging detection and rejuvenation in Android platforms.
-It is designed to automate the whole process from monitoring systemand workload-related aging indicators, to detecting unhealthy system states, up to scheduling and triggering a rejuvenation action for the operating system, preventing it to enter a failure state perceivable by the device user.
+We have presented ADARTA, a software agent for aging detection and rejuvenation in Android platforms.
+It is designed to automate the whole process from monitoring systemand workload-related aging indicators, to detecting unhealty system states, up to scheduling and performing a proper rejuvenation action.

-We believe the configurable features of the proposed agent will support practitioners in tailoring it for manufacturer's specific needs.
-Indeed, we demonstrated that ADaRTA is effective to predict average TTAF against real software.
+We believe the configurability feature of the proposed agent will support practitioners in tailoring it for manufacturer's specific needs.
 We hope this will contribute to fill the gap between the many results made available by the research on mobile software aging and rejuvenation in the very last years, and their incorporation into the engineering practices of future mobile devices based on the popular Android operating system.